Pickfair: Haunted Hollywood History

 In 1980, Pickfair was bought by Los Angeles Lakers owner, Jerry Buss for $5.4 million.
 He made no alterations to the home for the 8 years he owned it.

 In 1988, Pia Zadora and her husband Meshulam Rikli bought Pickfair.
 They had the mansion razed 2 years later.
-After a fierce backlash, Zadora claimed that the house was in disrepair, infested with termites and that it couldn’t be saved.
+After a fierce backlash, Zadora claimed that the house was in disrepair, infested with termites, and that it couldn’t be saved.

 In 2012, Zadora changed her story and said that the house was demolished because it was haunted by a ghost.
 Years earlier, Pickford had also claimed a ghost resided inside the property.
-Both Zadora and Pickford stated the ghost was a woman that lived in the attic:
+Both Zadora and Pickford stated the ghost was a woman who lived in the attic:

-“Years ago my husband and I tore down one of the most iconic Hollywood mansions because of termites … but that wasn’t the real reason.
-When we moved into the house it was beautiful, everything was perfect, it was a dream … but weird things started to happen … so my husband and I, after trying to figure out what to do, decided we were going to have the house razed.”
+“Years ago my husband and I tore down one of the most iconic Hollywood mansions because of termites…but that wasn’t the real reason.
+When we moved into the house it was beautiful, everything was perfect, it was a dream…but weird things started to happen…so my husband and I, after trying to figure out what to do, decided we were going to have the house razed.”

 – Pia Zadora

 Zadora claimed that she and her children had seen this spirit multiple times and it would enter the children’s bedrooms at night and cackle at them.
-These events would cause the family to run out of Pickfair’s hallowed walls.
+These events would cause the family to run out of Pickfair’s hallowed halls.

 “If I had a choice, I never would have torn down this old home.
 I loved this home, it had a history, it had a very important sense about it and you can deal with termites, and you can deal with plumbing issues, but you can’t deal with the supernatural.”